 Open Educational Resources

-Access free OER online or Get a printed copy for nominal fee
+Access free OER online or get a printed copy for a nominal fee

-Open textbooks offered through us come in multiple formats.
-Many can be read online or delivered via PDF and EPUB (for e-readers) format for free, or can be printed via our print-on-demand service for a nominal fee.
+Open textbooks come in multiple formats.
+Many can be read online or delivered via PDF and/or EPUB format for e-readers, or can be printed via our print-on-demand service via SFU Document Solutions for a nominal fee.
 Find the book and check out the printing cost.
-We will notify you once it's ready to pick up/ship.
+SFU Document Solutions will notify you once it's ready to pick up/ship.

 OER offered by BCcampus

-The BCcampus has B.C.
-Open Collection for curated selection of open educational resources (OER) that can be accessed by educators in B.C. and beyond to use in the classroom, in an institutional learning management system, or on other teaching and learning platforms.
+BCcampus has their B.C.
+Open Collection for a curated selection of open educational resources (OER) that can be accessed by educators in B.C. and beyond to use in the classroom, in an institutional learning management system, or on other teaching and learning platforms.
 All materials are openly licensed.
 This means they are free to use, customize, and share.
-Find Materials by Subject and choose your free textbooks and enjoy downloading EPUB and PDF version.
-Follow along if you want to order hardcopy and choose your black & white or Colour version for a printing cost.
+Find Materials by Subject from BCCampus and choose your free textbooks and enjoy downloading PDF and/or EPUB versions.
+Follow the instructions if you want to order hardcopy versions, then choose black & white or colour versions for a nominal printing cost via SFU Document Solutions.

 |